The-Jedi-501/Matrix-Media/README.md

 ## A Note Before You Read the Code

-I'm a sophomore computer engineering student (dual-majoring with EE — haven't taken EE coursework yet).
+I'm a sophomore computer engineering student (dual-majoring with EE haven't taken EE coursework yet).
 This is a self-directed summer learning project that's still in progress, not a polished commercial product, and I built it specifically to *actually learn* embedded systems and hardware-adjacent engineering, not just to get something blinking.

+The purpose of why I even made this besides continuing to learn as an undergraduate was to apply those lessons somewhere real, even though this project is at times more advanced than my coursework so far.
+Sure, I can learn data structures and basic syntax and logic in university, but the real question was: with what I'm learning, how can I apply that to something that's real and has meaning?
+That ranges from basic code (syntax, logic, structure), to various degrees of math, to the ability to sit down, diagnose a problem when it arises, understand why it's happening, and actually fix it and learn and build from there.

 That means: